 The Prometheus username and the group can be user-defined.
-You enter the custom user during cloud provider configuration.
+You enter the custom user during the cloud provider configuration.

-Ensure you can schedule Cron jobs with Crontab.
+Ensure that you can schedule Cron jobs with Crontab.
 Cron jobs are used for health monitoring, log file rotation, and cleanup of system core files.

 # Ansible: cleanup core files hourly 0 * * * * /home/yugabyte/bin/clean_cores.sh # Ansible: cleanup yb log files hourly 5 * * * * /home/yugabyte/bin/zip_purge_yb_logs.sh # Ansible: Check liveness of master */1 * * * * /home/yugabyte/bin/yb-server-ctl.sh master cron-check || /home/yugabyte/bin/yb-server-ctl.sh master start # Ansible: Check liveness of tserver */1 * * * * /home/yugabyte/bin/yb-server-ctl.sh tserver cron-check || /home/yugabyte/bin/yb-server-ctl.sh tserver start

 Disabling Crontab creates alerts after the universe is created, but they can be ignored.
 You need to ensure Cron jobs are set appropriately for YugabyteDB Anywhere to function as expected.

 Verify that Python 2.7 is installed.